andressaabreuzup/crystal-typescript-api-stack/docs/about.md

 Work with a Serverless Stack, contract first, and with Lambdas in **TypeScript**.

-Eliminate the complexity of generating the infrastructure needed to expose an API and just focus on coding the Lambdas that run the business rules
+Eliminate the complexity to generate the infrastructure you need to expose an API.
+Now you can focus on coding Lambdas that execute the business rules.

 From an OpenAPI Contract, you have the generation of the necessary infrastructure below: